AdvaniaSE/PowerShellFundamentals/08. PSDrives/Detailed.md

 Set-Content -Path '.\pwshtestfile.txt' -Value 'Hello world!'
 ```

-- Use PowerShell to verify the CreationTime and LastWriteTime of the file
+- Use PowerShell to verify the `CreationTime` and `LastWriteTime` of the file

 ```Powershell
  Get-ItemProperty -Path '.\pwshtestfile.txt' -Name CreationTime, LastWriteTime
 ```

-- Create a subfolder inside the PWSHLab folder
+- Create a subfolder inside the folder "PWSHLab"

 ```Powershell
 New-Item -Name 'folder' -ItemType Directory